All Episodes

 I am in.

-I would do it I I would do it on behalf of radio people and TV people.
+I would do it on behalf of radio people and TV people.

-That's what let's do it together.
+Let's do it together.

 I'll do it.

-The first thing I'm doing is I'm grabbing Dr. Josh Umber and I'm bringing him into those meetings.
+The first thing I'm doing is I'm grabbing Dr. Josh Umbert.

 Fantastic.

-I just I've I'll get a bet I'll get a better rate.
+I'll get a better rate.

-You you're absolutely right.
+You're absolutely right.

-It's competition, it's how I run my business.
+It's how I run my business.

 It's common sense.

-We are being led by a common sense president and they're floundering.
+We are being led by a common sense president, and they're floundering.

-I just picture the left, they're like a bunch of fish that that got washed ashore and they're flopping around every time they think they're getting a chance to go back in the water, they get a frickin' Harvey Weinstein or uh Yeah.
+Every time they think they're getting a chance to go back in the water, they get a freaking Harvey Weinstein or a Pelosi.

 And as far as Congress jumping on board, they don't get it.